top of page

 Note: The standard space between the top of the countertop and the bottom of wall cabinets is 18".
 Should you choose to lower your wall cabinets for a gap less that 18", the tops of the wall cabinets may not align with the tops of tall cabinets such as a pantry cabinet or oven cabinet unless the height of those cabinets are reduced or modified.

-2. Install Lazy Susans and Corner Organizers
+2. Lazy Susans and Corner Organizers

 Blind corners can be inaccessible.
 Install Lazy Susans when possible for improved visibility and reach.
 Some layouts do not allow for lazy Susans.
 In that case, consider a blind corner cabinet pull out.

-3. Choose Full-Extension Drawers Over Standard Base Cabinets
+3. Full-Extension Drawers Over Standard Base Cabinets

 Drawers with full-extension glides allow the entire contents to slide out into view, so users don’t have to reach into deep, dark cabinets.
 This is ideal for: